 - Equipment that has been designed exclusively for research and development purposes and is only supplied for temporary operation

-- Equipment that is specially designed as a component of a type of appliance for which the substance bans do not apply
+- Equipment that is specially designed as a component of a type of appliance that is not considered electrical and electronic equipment.

 3. Exemptions for certain materials and components

 The bans do not apply to electrical and electronic equipment, cables and spare parts that contain substances listed in Annexes III and IV of Directive 2011/65/EU in the cited applications therein.